jgeller1/TriumphSwiftTest/README.md

 # 2. BrokenViewController

+Run the app.

-You can see that the singular view controller in our app is horrible.
+You can see our singular view controller is horrible.
 The developer intended to have a nice welcome message saying

 "Hi [name], you have donated $[amount] this year"